traiansf/traiansf.github.io/prezentari/2022-02-15-los/README.md

 - All of the above are language-independent

-### To be improved
+## Potential future research

 - Symbolic execution and verification are not optimized for nondeterminism/cooncurrency

 - Research is needed to adapt/reuse existing space-reduction techniques

   - Hopefully in a language-idependent way